robertesler/cordova-pd/README.md

 # Introduction
-This plugin is meant to unite the libpd and cordova frameworks so app developers can also have the power of Pure Data for audio and music synthesis.
+This plugin is meant to unite the libpd and cordova frameworks so app developers can also have access to Pure Data, via libpd, for audio and music synthesis.

 I assume the following:
 1) You already know how to use Pure Data.